Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 South Hobart has 73 active public transport stops serving a mix of bus routes.
-These stops are served by 105 different routes, providing a total of 8,459 weekly passenger trips.
-The average distance to the nearest stop for residents is 138 meters, indicating excellent accessibility.
-As a residential area, most commuting is outward-bound.
+These stops are used by 105 different routes that together facilitate 8,459 weekly passenger trips.
+The average distance to the nearest stop for residents is 138 meters, indicating excellent transport accessibility.
+As a predominantly residential area, most commuting is outward-bound.
 Cars remain the primary mode of transport at 62%, with walking and cycling accounting for 17% and 10% respectively.
-Vehicle ownership averages 1.1 per dwelling, lower than the regional average.
+The average vehicle ownership per dwelling is 1.1, lower than the regional average.

-According to the 2021 Census, 13.9% of residents work from home, potentially influenced by COVID-19 conditions.
-On average, there are 1,208 trips daily across all routes, equating to approximately 115 weekly trips per individual stop.
+According to the 2021 Census, 13.9% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, there are an average of 1,208 trips per day, equating to approximately 115 weekly trips per stop.

 Frequently Asked Questions - Transport